- 30 August 2011 | Bodyboarding

 For the everyday routine, start by doing a forward and lateral neck stretch, a crossover twist and crossed knee lift.
 Then advance to 15 abdominal crunches, 10 burpees and 15 forward lunges.
 Add a 10-minute paddle in a longboard and walk for 20 minutes.

 A good nutrition program will boost you to the next level.
-There's a good guide of what to eat and drink before surfing, here.
+Take a look at a good guide of what to eat and drink before surfing.
 For a complete strength and conditioning guide, "Fit to Surf" is the ultimate book.
-You can buy it here.